Call us at 1-855-ROOFMAXX

 Ice dams and snow on roof and gutters after bitter cold in New England, USA

 In many parts of the country, winter brings extreme weather like snow, ice storms, and freezing temperatures.
 More moderate climates may be prone to heavy rains in the winter.
-Staying on top of roof maintenance is key to avoiding major issues that could cost you thousands of dollars in the long run.
+Staying on top of roof maintenance is key to avoiding winter roof problems that could cost you thousands of dollars in the long run.

-We created our guide to winter roofing to explain the most frequent winter roof problems and our exciting new method to avoid them.
+We created our winter roofing guide to explain the most frequent winter roof problems and how to avoid them.

 1. Excessive Weight from Ice and Snow